Lockdown party allegations facing UK PM Johnson

 Johnson tells parliament: "I was also furious to see that clip.
 I apologise unreservedly for the offence that it has caused up and down the country, and I apologise for the impression that it gives.

-"I have been repeatedly assured since these allegations emerged that there was no party and that no COVID rules were broken ...
-It goes without saying that if those rules were broken, there will be disciplinary action for all those involved."
+"I have been repeatedly assured since these allegations emerged that there was no party and that no COVID rules were broken... if those rules were broken, there will be disciplinary action for all those involved."

 Dec.
 9 - Details of inquiry published